10 Most Delicious Galician Dishes on the Camino

 1. Octopus

 The ultimate Galician traditional dish.
 You will find it referred to as ‘pulpo á feira’ (in Galician), ‘pulpo a la gallega’ (in Spanish) or simply ‘pulpo’.
-Boiled to a perfect point and served with paprika, salt, and olive oil, cooking octopus is an art in Galicia.
+Cooking octopus is an art in Galicia, boiled to a perfect point and served with paprika, salt, and olive oil.

 If you are walking the Camino Frances via Melide, you should stop at A Garnacha for a taste of delicious octopus.
 Many pilgrims have recommended it to us.

-And it is so true: they are mostly perfectly sweet little peppers, but there is always the odd one as hot as a chili.
-Many people have different theories to guess which ones are going to be spicy: is it the ones with the pointy end? would it be the smaller ones? or the larger pepper? the truth is nobody knows but it is all part of the fun.
+And it is true: they are primarily sweet little peppers, but there is always the odd one as hot as a chilli.
+Many people have different theories to guess which ones will be spicy: is it the ones with the pointy end?
+Would it be the smaller ones? or the larger pepper?
+Nobody knows, but it is all part of the fun.

 3. Empanada

-Galicians would eat anything in empanada… these savoury pastries or pies come in many fillings and shapes but the most popular ones are filled, of course, with seafood or fish.
+Galicians would eat anything in empanadas.
+These savoury pastries or pies come in many fillings and shapes, but the most popular ones are filled with seafood or fish.
 Cod (bacalao/bacallao), mussels (mejillones/mexillóns) and tuna (bonito) are some of the most popular empanadas.
-The quality of your empanada will depend on the bakers, the type of pastry, the quality of the filling… but they are all delicious.
+The quality of your empanada will depend on the bakers, the type of pastry, and the quality of the filling… but they are all delicious.

 4. Caldo Galego

 Beware, vegetarians!
-Caldo galego (Galician broth) might look like a harmless veggie-friendly dish with its cabbage, green leaves and beans but it tends to be ‘seasoned’ with pork lard and sometimes with other types of pork meat.
-Caldo is a hearty, homely Galician dish, cooked in every home, especially in wintertime.
+Caldo galego (Galician broth) might look like a harmless veggie-friendly dish with its cabbage, green leaves and beans, but it tends to be ‘seasoned’ with pork lard and sometimes with other pork meat.
+Caldo is a hearty, homely Galician dish cooked in every home, especially in wintertime.

 6. Queixo de Tetilla

-Cheese lovers might not be familiar with Galician cheese, mainly softer, mildly cured cow cheeses, usually eaten with quince jelly as a dessert.
+Cheese lovers might not be familiar with Galician cheese, which is mainly softer, mildly cured cow cheese.
+It is usually eaten with quince jelly as a dessert.

-Galicia’s most characteristic and unique-looking cheese is called ‘queixo de tetilla’ (meaning ‘little breast’) for its pointy shape.
+For its pointy shape, Galicia’s most characteristic and unique-looking cheese is called ‘queixo de tetilla’ (meaning ‘little breast’).
 On your way to Santiago, along the Camino Frances, you will pass Arzúa, famous for its pointy ‘tetilla’ cheese.

 7. Shellfish